Invoca/style-guide/ruby/README.md

     # continued below..
   ```

-  We've extracted API Handling to a class which simplifies the task of understanding CorrectionProcessor, in doing so, we've established that InvocaApiCall should have public methods (`success?` and `unauthorized?`) that CorrectionProcessor rely on -- future API updates can be accomplished so long as these methods are untouched.
+  We've extracted API Handling to a class which simplifies the task of understanding CorrectionProcessor, in doing so, we've established that InvocaApiCall should have public methods (`success?` and `unauthorized?`) that CorrectionProcessor can rely on.
+Future API updates can be accomplished so long as these methods still exist.
   ```ruby
   # Good
     private